-BASED IN EARTH JURISPRUDENCE
+ROOTED IN EARTH JURISPRUDENCE

 In many countries and human cultures around the world, non-human living systems are seen as human-owned objects whose reason for existence is to be commodified, exploited, and used for human benefit and economic profit.
 This is today’s dominant narrative and permeates almost all spaces in which economic power is fostered and decision-making occurs.

 A pillar within this destructive narrative is how “Nature” is spoken about, through a cognitive disconnect that separates the ”human” from ”Nature” and, arrogantly enough, states that humans are not only separate from but also superior to Nature.
 This is concerning because the narrative fuels a human governance system that permits anthropocentric violence against all other life on Earth.

 If we want to change the system, we must change the dominant narrative.
 And how do we change it?

 We question, we dissect, we reflect, we reshape, and we transform.

 Earth Advocacy encompasses the understanding, recognizing, respecting, defending, and co-creating with the living beings with which we share our home on Earth.
 Underlying this work is the responsibility of human beings to respect and defend all life on this planet.
 Reconnecting with the biologically diverse Earth system of which we are part, and recognizing that we are simply one out of countless members of a holistic web of life is central to Earth Advocacy.